 I’ve used this method twice, and those two combined crowdfunding efforts helped me raise over $5,000 to cover travel expenses!

-The first time was in 2013 when I used the free online fundraising platform YouCaring (now GoFundMe) to raise money for a month-long volunteer trip I did to work at a local community development nonprofit organization in Uganda during my Master’s in International Development.
+The first time was in 2013 when I used the free online fundraising platform YouCaring (now GoFundMe) to raise money for a month-long volunteer trip I did to work at a local community development nonprofit organization in Uganda during my Master’s degree program in International Development.

-I wrote a short description on the fundraiser page about how I was volunteering as an English teacher, but didn’t have enough money for the plane ticket.
+I wrote a short description on the fundraiser page about how I was volunteering as an English & public health teacher, but didn’t have enough money for the plane ticket.
 I posted this link to my social media accounts and asked friends and family to donate whatever they could to help me cover the costs of the trip.
 I started this process about 2 months before my trip, and was able to cover the costs of flights and accommodation with the money I raised.
 Once I was there, I kept my gracious supporters updated with blog posts.

-The second time, I used Patreon, to fundraise for both travel expenses and camera equipment to film an eco-tourism & voluntourism documentary series in Central America.
+The second time, I used Patreon, to fundraise for both travel expenses and camera equipment to film an eco-tourism & responsible voluntourism documentary series in Central America.
 That time, I offered my gracious supporters access to vlogs of my trip, postcards from my destinations, as well as free early access to the project once it is complete.

 Membership costs vary by region.
 An annual WWOOF USA membership is $40, which gives you access to a database of farms and hosts that will provide room and board for the duration of your stay.
 I have WWOOFed in Montana, Oregon, and Belize (on four different farms) and each experience was unique and incredibly rewarding.